 - No Strings Attached

 Instead of looking at the friend zone as a bad place, view it as an opportunity to date someone who you already know really well!

 Smartphone Dinner Etiquette DYK Nomophobia (fear of being without your smartphone) affects 40% of the population?
 The best way to leverage social media is to BE social, so you have content to post after your social activities on social media.
-The problem today is that everyone is actually being anti social with obsessive social media checking at the dinner table.
-Rather then being present and engaging with the people around them, they are using social media to replace their real life social interactions.
+The problem today is that everyone is actually being anti-social with obsessive social media checking at the dinner table.
+Rather than being present and engaging with the people around them, they are using social media to replace their real-life social interactions.
 My advice?
 If you want to succeed in your social life, put away your phone or you will irritate people so much that they won’t even want to take a photo with you after dinner to post on your social media!
 Focus on being present with those around you and forming real relationships.